BXS-Archipelago/Movie-Finder-MS2/README.md

 - Top 50 page buttons work and display grids operate for either Movie API or TV Shows API.

+## Known Bugs:

+Through many trials and tests of the pages, there are no known bugs upon completion.

 Device Testing:
 Widescreen Desktop on Dell 24" Monitor.